franzbu/WinHammer.spoon/README.md

 ### Manual Moving

-To move a window, hold your `moveModifiers` or any higher level modifier key(s) down, then click `moveMouseButton` and drag the window.
+To move a window, hold your `moveAndResizeModifier` or OM-, TAT-, or SATmodifier key(s) down, then click the left mouse button and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the limits of the screen.
 If the window is dragged beyond that 10-percent-limit, things start to get interesting because then automatic resizing and positioning come into play - more about that in a minute.

 ### Manual Resizing

-To manually resize a window, hold your `resizeModifiers` or any higher level modifier key(s) down, then click `resizeMouseButton` in any part of the window and drag the window.
+To manually resize a window, hold your `moveAndResizeModifier` or any higher level modifier key(s) down, then click the right mouse button in any part of the window and drag the window.
 If a window is resized beyond the borders of the screen, it will automatically snap back within the limits of the screen.

 To have the additional possibility to precisely resize windows horizontally-only and vertically-only, the option 'margin' has to be set to a value higher than '0'.
 '30', for example, signifies that 30 percent of the window (15 precent left and right of the middle of each border) is reserved for horizontal-only and vertical-only resizing.